-Payments Due By Period Total Less than 1 Year 1 - 3 Years 3 - 5 Years More than 5 Years (in thousands) Long-term funding debt \$ 824,580 \$ - \$171,133 \$653,447 \$ - Operating lease commitments (1) 99,764 13,876 29,474 31,268 25,146 Short-term convertible debt (2) 75,000 75,000 · Purchase commitments (3) 115,000 31,667 83,333 Total \$1,114,344 \$120,543 \$283,940 \$684,715 \$25,146
+Paym ents Due By Per riod Less than More than Total 1 Year 1 - 3 Years 3 - 5 Years 5 Years (in thousands) Long-term funding debt \$ 824,580 \$ - \$171,133 \$653,447 \$ - Operating lease commitments (1) 99,764 13,876 29,474 31,268 25,146 Short-term convertible debt (2) 75,000 75,000 Purchase commitments (3) 115,000 31,667 83,333 Total \$1,114,344 \$120,543 \$283,940 \$684,715 \$25,146

-(1) Consists of payment obligations under our office leases.

-- (2) The principal balance on our short-term convertible debt is due on April 29, 2021 and bears interest at a rate of 1.00% per annum.
+- (1) Consists of payment obligations under our office leases. - (2) The principal balance on our short-term convertible debt is due on April 29, 2021 and bears interest at a rate of 1.00% per annum.
 On September 11, 2020, as part of our Series G equity financing round, the convertible notes issued in April 2020 were fully converted into 4,444,321 shares of Series G-1 preferred stock. - (3) In May 2020, we entered into an addendum to our agreement with our cloud computing web services provider which included annual spending commitments, as further described below.

 The commitment amounts in the table above are associated with contracts that are enforceable and legally binding and that specify all significant terms, including fixed or minimum services to be used, fixed, minimum or variable price provisions, and the approximate timing of the actions under the contracts.
 The table above does not reflect the securitizations through the Z1 Trust, the A1 Trust and the Z2 Trust.
-The table above also excludes the cash portion of the purchase price of CAD \$136 million that was paid in connection with the PayBright Transaction.
+The table above also excludes the cash portion of the purchase price of CAD\$136 million that is payable in connection with the PayBright Transaction.

 In February 2012, we entered into an agreement with a third-party cloud computing web services provider for our cloud computing and hosting services.
 In May 2020, we entered into an addendum to our agreement with our cloud computing web services provider which included annual spending commitments for the period between May 2020 and April 2023 with an aggregate committed spend of \$120 million during such period.
-Our agreement with our cloud computing web services provider may terminate the customer agreement for convenience with 30 days prior written notice and may, in some cases, terminate the agreement immediately for cause upon notice.
+Our agreement with our cloud computing web services provider will continue indefinitely until terminated by either party.
+Our cloud-computing web services provider may terminate the customer agreement for convenience with 30 days prior written notice and may, in some cases, terminate the agreement immediately for cause upon notice.
 If we fail to meet the minimum purchase commitment during any year, we may be required to pay the difference.
 We pay our cloud-computing web services provider monthly, and we may pay more than the minimum purchase commitment to our cloud-computing web services provider based on usage.